 Browse our vegetarian wine range

-What to drink: We think a good cheeseboard deserves its own special bottle rather than the dregs of what's gone before — here's an all-encompassing guide to help you choose which.
-In general though, the harder the cheese, the better it can cope with big, bold tannins in wine, and the creamier the cheese, the more it needs acidity to cut through the richness.
+A good cheeseboard deserves its own special bottle in preference to the dregs of what's gone before – so, here's a guide to help you choose which.
+In general, the harder the cheese, the better it can cope with big, bold tannins in wine, and the creamier the cheese, the more it needs acidity to cut through the richness.

-What to drink: Classic matches include Cheddar with Claret or White Burgundy, Stilton or other blues with Sauternes or Tawny Port and soft cheeses such as goat’s milk, feta and Caerphilly with sauvignon blanc.
-For Parmesan turn to a powerful Italian red, for Manchego a fino sherry is smashing and ‘smelly’ cheeses (Munster, Epoisses, Reblochon) need the balancing aromatics of an Alsace gewurztraminer.
+Classic matches include Cheddar with claret or white Burgundy, Stilton or other blues with Sauternes or Tawny Ports, and soft cheeses such as goat’s milk, Feta and Caerphilly with sauvignon blanc.
+For any nibbling on Parmesan turn to a powerful Italian red.
+Hard sheep’s milk matches well with fino or manzanilla sherry is smashing and ‘smelly’ washed-rind cheeses (Munster, Epoisses, Reblochon) need the balancing aromatics of an Alsace gewurztraminer (see above).

 Take a look at our dessert wines